pkane2001/Distort/docs/index.md

 Once the file downloads, extract the installer from ZIP archive and run it to install.
 Follow prompts.

+## What's it good for?

+DISTORT was conceived as a tool to allow one to apply a combination of complex distortions to any recorded signal, including music and hires recordings.
+DISTORT also provides simple visualization tools to examine the effects of all the distortions as they are being adjusted.
+The distorted sound file can be played through the available audio device drivers, from ASIO to WASAPI to Direct Sound.

+The following distortions are currently provided with a variety of settings and options:

+* Harmonic distortion (THD, SINAD, THD+N)
+* Different noise floors and various spurious noise components, such as mains frequency
+* Various types of jitter, random, correlated, 1/f noise, and at various frequencies
+* Dynamic range compression effects
+* Different types of dither and bit settings
+* more to come!

 ## How do I use it?